kitttn/temptest/Debugging.md

 * Set any initial breakpoints if needed
 * Release the processor from reset: `continue`

-####How to debug SVC firmware using JTAG
+###How to debug SVC firmware using JTAG

-The SVC executes code from its internal flash.
-The JTAG interface is capable of debugging the firmware as it runs from flash.
-Therefore, we use the same JTAG session to flash the firmware image and debug.
+The SVC executes code from its internal flash, and supports debugging the firmware as it runs from flash.
+Therefore, the same JTAG session is used to both flash and debug the firmware.
 Flashing the SVC firmware is described [here](Flashing-Images#load-firmware-image-to-svc-internal-flash-on-bdb).

 #####Software steps

-If you're using multiple J-Link JTAG interfaces, you'll need to identify each by their serial number.
-The serial number of the J-Link Pro is on a label on the bottom.
-Copy the numeric value following "S/N:".
-We'll refer to this value as $JLINK_SN in the steps below.

-Also if you're using multiple JTAG interfaces, you'll need to specify a unique port when launching the J-Link GDB server.
-This port number can be any value 9999 or less, but it has to be unique for each JTAG session.
-We'll refer to this value as $JLINK_PORT in the steps below.

 Open a terminal window and start the J-Link GDB server, specifying the serial number and port number that GDB will use when attaching to the server.